 As a participant in ACE-IT in College, will I get a college degree from VCU?

 No. VCU offers many opportunities for 'special status students' who want to take classes part-time.
 ACE-IT in College is one of those opportunities.
-If you are accepted into VCU under ACE-IT in College, you will earn a certificate from the School of Education once you have successfully completed all coursework.
-To earn the certificate, you will take 9 or 10 classes and participate in an internship, over five semesters (about two classes each semester for 4 – 8 hours of classwork) and will earn 21+ credits in the program.
+If you are accepted into VCU under ACE-IT in College, you will earn a certificate from the School of Education.
+To earn the certificate, you will take classes, participate in campus employment, and complete an internship.

 How do I pick my classes?